huggingface/blog/open-source-llms-as-agents.md

 )
 ```

-# Agents Showdown: how do different LLMs perform as general purpose reasoning agents?
+## Agents Showdown: how do different LLMs perform as general purpose reasoning agents?

-To understand how open-source LLM’s perform as general purpose reasoning agents, we evaluated four strong models (`Llama2-70b-chat`, `Mixtral-8x7B-Instruct-v0.1`, `OpenHermes-2.5-Mistral-7B`, `Zephyr-7b-beta`) in a [ReACT workflow](https://github.com/langchain-ai/langchain/tree/021b0484a8d9e8cf0c84bc164fb904202b9e4736/libs/langchain/langchain/agents/react) where they were tasked with answer questions that require basic tool usage.
-We also evaluated GPT3.5 and GPT4 on the same examples using the [OpenAI specific function calling agent](https://github.com/langchain-ai/langchain/tree/021b0484a8d9e8cf0c84bc164fb904202b9e4736/libs/langchain/langchain/agents/openai_functions_agent) for comparison.
+To understand how open-source LLM’s perform as general purpose reasoning agents, we have evaluated four strong models ([Llama2-70b-chat](https://huggingface.co/meta-llama/Llama-2-70b-chat-hf), [Mixtral-8x7B-Instruct-v0.1](https://huggingface.co/mistralai/Mixtral-8x7B-Instruct-v0.1), [OpenHermes-2.5-Mistral-7B](https://huggingface.co/teknium/OpenHermes-2.5-Mistral-7B), [Zephyr-7b-beta](https://huggingface.co/HuggingFaceH4/zephyr-7b-beta)) in a [ReACT workflow](https://github.com/langchain-ai/langchain/tree/021b0484a8d9e8cf0c84bc164fb904202b9e4736/libs/langchain/langchain/agents/react) where they were tasked with answering questions that require basic tool usage.
+We have also evaluated GPT3.5 and GPT4 on the same examples using the [OpenAI specific function calling agent](https://github.com/langchain-ai/langchain/tree/021b0484a8d9e8cf0c84bc164fb904202b9e4736/libs/langchain/langchain/agents/openai_functions_agent) for comparison.

 ### Evaluation Dataset

 We selected questions that can be answered using basic tools: a simple calculator and access to internet search.

-- For Internet search capability: we selected questions from [HotpotQA](https://huggingface.co/datasets/hotpot_qa): this is originally a retrieval dataset, but it can be used for general question answering, with access to the internet.
+- For Internet search capability: we have selected questions from [HotpotQA](https://huggingface.co/datasets/hotpot_qa): this is originally a retrieval dataset, but it can be used for general question answering, with access to the internet.
 Some questions originally need to combine information from various sources: in our setting, this means performing several steps of internet search to combine the results.
 - For testing calculator usage, we add questions from [GSM8K](https://huggingface.co/datasets/gsm8k): this dataset tests grade-school math ability, and is entirely solvable by correctly leveraging the 4 operators (add, subtract, multiply, divide).
 - We also picked questions from [GAIA](https://huggingface.co/papers/2311.12983), a very difficult benchmark for General AI Assistants.
 The questions in the original dataset can require many other different tools, such as a code interpreter or pdf reader: we hand-picked questions that do not require anything except search and calculator.